 The treatment of GCPS is directed toward the specific symptoms apparent in each individual.
 Treatment may require the efforts of a team of specialists who may need to systematically and comprehensively plan an affected child’s treatment.
 Such specialists may include pediatricians, specialists who diagnose and treat skeletal disorders (orthopedists), orthopedic and plastic surgeons, physical and occupational therapists, and/or other health care professionals.

 Specific therapies for the treatment of this disorder are symptomatic and supportive.
-In some cases, surgery may be performed to correct digital and/or craniofacial abnormalities.
+In some patients, surgery may be performed to correct digital and/or craniofacial abnormalities.
 Genetic counseling will be of benefit for affected individuals and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.